 (54) "Federal Land Manager" means with respect to any lands in the United States, the Secretary of the federal department with authority over such lands.

-(55) "Federal Major Source" means a source with potential to emit any individual regulated pollutant, excluding hazardous air pollutants listed in OAR 340 division 244 greater than or equal to 100 tons per year if in a source category listed below, or 250 tons per year if not in a source category listed.
-In addition, for greenhouse gases, a federal major source must also have the potential to emit CO2e greater than or equal to 100,000 tons per year.
+(55) "Federal Major Source" means a source with potential to emit any individual regulated pollutant, excluding GHGs and hazardous air pollutants listed in OAR 340 division 244, greater than or equal to 100 tons per year if in a source category listed below, or 250 tons per year if not in a source category listed.
 The fugitive emissions and insignificant activity emissions of stationary source are considered in determining whether it is a federal major source.
 Potential to emit calculations must include emission increases due to a new or modified source and may include emission decreases.

 (a) Fossil fuel-fired steam electric plants of more than 250 million BTU/hour heat input;